Skyperious

 Skyperious can log into Skype online service and download and save new messages int the local database file.
 It can also create a new main.db database from scratch, by downloading all available history.

-In database comparison, you can scan one database for messages not found in the other, and copy all detected messages to the other database.
+In database comparison, you can scan one database for messages and shares not found in the other, and copy all detected differences to the other database.
 Or you can browse and copy specific chats and contacts.

 Skyperious can also merge chat history exported from Skype into an existing main.db, via Compare and merge -> Select a Skype chat history export archive from your computer.